NationalSecurityAgency/fractalrabbit/README.md

 - Python implementation (2017), for single trajectory

 ## Bugs and feature requests
 - Have a bug or a feature request?
+Email rwdarli@nsa.gov

 ## Documentation
 - See technical report: Retro-preferential Stochastic Mobility Models on Random Fractals Under Sporadic Observations, R.W.R.
 Darling, 2018